sonata-nfv/son-install/README.md

 All you need is a 'bash' shell with Ansible installed to run 'son-cmud.yml', ie, all the SONATA CMUD operations can be executed in a single line command

-## What's new in Release 3.1
-* accounting of deployment metrics with formated timestamp for Excel (YYYY-mm-dd hh:mm:ss)
-* deployment of vPSA all-in-one (a single VM running all the NS inside)

-## What's new in Release 3.0
-* deployment of PSA pilot (based on individual VM for each VNF)
-* deployment of dockerized version of PSA pilot (based on a single VM to run the Docker container of each VNF)

 ## What's new in Release 2.1